Dylan Carlson Player Props: Cardinals vs. Giants

-After batting .129 with two doubles, three walks and three RBI in his past 10 games, Dylan Carlson and the St. Louis Cardinals take on the San Francisco Giants (who will start John Brebbia) at 9:45 PM ET on Tuesday.
+After batting .167 with two doubles, two walks and three RBI in his past 10 games, Dylan Carlson and the St. Louis Cardinals face the San Francisco Giants (who will start Logan Webb) at 3:45 PM ET on Thursday.

-He had a hitless performance in his most recent game (0-for-2) against the Mariners.
+He racked up two hits (going 2-for-3) in his last game against the Giants.

 Dylan Carlson Game Info & Props vs. the Giants